-It’s why our partners are excited about initial testing of our Mobile Research Platform – a new core element to our full suite platform that includes a Desktop Solution for lab studies and Online Data Collection, which is proving invaluable during the current pandemic.
+It’s why our partners are excited about the initial testing of our Mobile Research Platform – a new core element to our full-suite platform that includes a Desktop Solution for lab studies and Online Data Collection, which is proving invaluable during the current pandemic.

 Figure 1: Examples of data streams that you can collect